 The purpose of a speech contest is to provide an opportunity for speakers to improve their speaking abilities, to recognize individual Toastmasters as an encouragement to all, and to provide an opportunity for all Toastmasters to learn by observing speakers who have benefited from their Toastmasters training.
 Each contest focuses on a particular set of skills, providing a terrific opportunity to learn about a specific area of communication.

-District 58 holds speech contests twice a year; the Humorous Speech Contest and Evaluation Contest in the fall and the Table Topics Contest and International Speech Contest in the spring.
-Each contest starts at the club level and advances through Area and Division to the District.
-Only one contest competes beyond the the District level. up to The International Speech competes at Regional level and culminates in the World Championship of Public Speaking at the Toastmasters International Convention held in August.
+In the Spring 2019, District 58 will host Evaluation and International Speech Contests.
+Each contest starts at the club level and advances through Area and Division to the District level.
+The International Speech is the only contest that goes beyond the the District level.
+The District International Speech winner goes on to compete at Regional semi-final level, where those winners go on to compete in the World Championship of Public Speaking final at the Toastmasters International Convention held in August 2019.

 In general, to be eligible for any contest, a contestant must be a member in good standing of a club in good standing (dues current).
 The International Contest has some additional requirements described below.
 If a member belongs to more than one club, the member may enter the club contest for each club where he/she maintains good standing.
 However, a contestant may not represent more than one club at the Area level, even if the clubs are in different Areas or Divisions.
 District officers may not compete in any contest.

 Below is more information about each speech and the qualifications for each.
-If you are interested in competing, please ask your club President, VPE, or the Area Governor for more information.
+If you are interested in competing, please ask your club President, VPE, or the Area Director for more information.

 Areas with four or fewer Clubs as of July 1st may send 1st and 2nd place winners from the Club contests to the Area level contest.
 Divisions with four or fewer Areas as of July 1st may send 1st and 2nd place winners from the Area contest to the Division contest.
 Clubs can elect to choose a representative rather than conducting a contest.

-Fall – Humorous Speech Contest & Evaluation Contest
+Spring – International Speech Contest & Evaluation Contest

 The Evaluation Contest features a 2 to 3 minutes evaluation of a target speaker.
 The target speaker gives a speech which all the evaluation contestants are to evaluate.
 The contestants are taken from the room and given five minutes to prepare their speeches and make notes.
 Then, their notes are taken away and they are brought back into the room one by one (at which time the contestant gets his notes back) to deliver their oral evaluation of the target speech.
 Since no contestant hears what another said about the target speech, the judges can compare the analytical abilities of the contestants.